Posted on 10 April 2024 By Michael Wood

 Jump Straight To –

 Essentially, a hoist is a piece of healthcare equipment that supports the transfer of individuals with physical disabilities from one place to another.
+A hoist in a care home is there to help move people from one place to another.

 Often with manual lifting and handling, there is a large risk of injuries (particularly back injuries) to carers or the person being moved.
-A hoist system helps eliminate that risk, ensuring safe transfers for both the end user and carer.
+A hoist system helps eliminate that risk, ensuring safe transfers for both the end user and the carer.

-know what the most suitable hoist is for an individual, with a number of different considerations to take into account.
-The key things to look out for revolve around the ability of the individual to be hoisted, the weight of the individual being hoisted and the environment in which the hoisting is to take place.
+At first, it can be difficult to know what the most suitable hoist is for an individual, with many different considerations to take into account.
+The key things to look out for revolve around the individual’s ability to be hoisted, the weight of the individual being hoisted, and the environment in which the hoisting is to take place.

-Once you have those details, it is important to work with an approved hoist supplier and listen to advice from care professionals to help you choose the right hoist specification.
-They can advise you on which type of system you need for your care requirements and space, as well options such as slings and spreader bars.
+Once you have those details, it is important to work with an approved supplier and listen to advice from care professionals to help you choose the right specification.
+They can advise you on which type of system you need for your care requirements and space, as well as options such as slings and spreader bars.

 To help streamline this process, read our complete guide on how to choose the right hoist system for you.

 Unlike a mobile hoist, they reduce trip hazards and keep rooms looking tidy.
-They also have a greater lifting range, which means they are ideal for longer range transfers where patients need to move between rooms, or alternate higher and lower positions.
+They also have a greater lifting range, which means they are ideal for longer-range transfers where patients need to move between rooms or alternate higher and lower positions.

 For care environments such as care homes and hospices, the most common type of layout for tracking is an H-frame system, sometimes called an X-Y system.
 This consists of three pieces rather than one single rail, involving two parallel fixed rails and one perpendicular moving traverse rail.
 By opting for this system, individuals and carers can carry out transfers between multiple locations, such as a bed to a chair or a bed to a wheelchair.